sftcd/openssl/doc/designs/ech-api.md

 int SSL_ech_reduce(SSL *s, int index);
 ```

-The ``SSL_ech_reduce()`` function allows the caller to reduce
+The ``SSL_ech_reduce()`` function allows the caller to reduce the active set of
-the active set of ECHConfig values to the one they prefer, based
+ECHConfig values down to just the one they prefer, based on the
-on the ``OSSL_ECH_INFO`` and whatever the caller uses to prefer
+``OSSL_ECH_INFO`` index value and whatever criteria the caller uses to prefer
 one ECHConfig over another (e.g. the ``public_name``).

-If a client wishes to GREASE ECH using a specific HPKE suite or
+If a client wishes to GREASE ECH using a specific HPKE suite or ECH version
-ECH version (represented by the TLS extension type code-point) then
+(represented by the TLS extension type code-point) then it can set those values
-it can set those values via:
+via:

 ```c
 int SSL_ech_set_grease_suite(SSL *s, const char *suite);